MDAnalysis/UserGuide/doc/source/topology_system.rst

     psf.add_TopologyAttr('bfactors', range(len(psf.atoms)))
     psf.atoms.bfactors

 The number of values provided should correspond with the "level" of the attribute.
 For example, B-factors are atomic-level information.
 However, residue names and residue ids apply to residues.
-See a :ref:`table of attribute levels and default values <topologyattr-defaults-label>` for more information.
+See a :ref:`table of attribute levels and default values <topologyattr-defaults>` for more information.

 ----------------------------------
 Modifying TopologyAttrs